 I have been dancing ever since I was four years old, but it wasn’t always a walk in the park.
 There have been many times where I felt discouraged with my ability, times where I felt like I simply wasn’t good enough.
 I wasn’t very flexible and I felt like I didn’t fit in.
 I almost wanted to quit.
 Yet years later, here I am, still dancing proud with my head up high.

 One year ago, I strained my voice while being involved in a theatre production.
-Being ill and yelling on stage isn’t a good combination!!
+Having a sore throat and yelling on stage is not a good combination!!
 When this happened, I couldn’t sing properly for three weeks, and I was terrified of straining it again for many months after!
 I know it may sound like a trivial thing, but at the time, I thought it was the end of the world.
-Everyone of us has probably experienced hardship in life, but hey, failure isn’t a roadblock, right?
+Everyone of us has experienced some hardship in life, but hey, failure isn’t a roadblock, right?
 “Failure” is instead a crossroad of new opportunities!

 It is during the hard times where I realized that I had two options.
 I could take the “easy” route and give up, or I could work my hardest until I became the dancer or the singer I dreamed to be.
 Of course, I chose the latter, and that turned out to be one of the best choices I have ever made.
 To get something you’ve never had, you must do something you’ve never done.
 You must do it 100% full-out, with confidence, discipline, and conviction, and most importantly, you should NOT TURN BACK!
 Do not let anyone ever tell you that you aren’t good enough, or that you will never achieve your goals in life.
 Keep moving forward, trying new things, and doing what you love, and you will be surprised at all the doors that open up once you start implementing this process.